Damascus College Ballarat: Sustainable Racing Team (SRT)

 Since 1998 Damascus College students have designed, built and tested Human Powered Vehicles (HPVs).
-The team trains and competes annually in the RACV Energy Breakthrough challenge in Maryborough.
+The team trains and competes annually in the Energy Breakthrough challenge in Maryborough.
 The competition involves a 24-hour non-stop endurance race where teams gain points for the most laps travelled as well as their demonstrated knowledge of the vehicle and the technology used to make the vehicle.
 SRT is offered as a after-school extra-curricular activity that requires students to build the vehicles in an effort to engage them in energy efficient technologies that may make up the future of transport and manufacturing.
+Additionally, the team competes in the Victorian HPV Grand Prix Series and Australian HPV Super Series.

 The college won the World Future Cycle Challenge in 2005 and 2007, a 1200 km journey from Ceduna to Adelaide.

 In March 2008 Damascus College rode 1009 km in under 24 hours from Sydney to Ballarat to raise awareness of solutions to greenhouse emissions and to raise funds for sustainable energy and food programs.

 In 2009, SRT rode a 3775 km journey by solar vehicle from Darwin to the steps of the Victorian State Parliament from 23 November - 9 December, just as the 2009 United Nations Climate Change Conference in Copenhagen opened.
 Their Outback Rode RAGE (Ride Against Greenhouse Emissions) campaign aimed to raise awareness about climate change and how individuals can reduce their environmental footprints.
 Seven students took turns on the hi-tech vehicle.
 The vehicle was 30 per cent powered by solar electricity and 70 per cent by pedalling and hit a top of 115 km/h.

 Formerly known as Energy Breakthrough Team (EBT), in 2019 it was renamed to Sustainable Racing Team (SRT).

+In May 2024, SRT rode 1085km from Broken Hill to Ballarat to raise money for the Fiona Elsey Cancer Research Institute.